RJTLM/Java-ObjectOriented-Factory-ObserverStatePattern-Gradle-OOSE-Assignment/documents/criteria.md

 4. **State Transitions**: The `Bike` class handles state transitions by changing its current state object.
 For example, calling `dropOff()` on a bike in the `AvailableState` transitions it to the `BeingServicedState`.

 By implementing the State Pattern, you ensure that the `Bike` class can change its behavior dynamically based on its current state, leading to a more flexible and maintainable design.

+## References
+1. https://www.cs.unc.edu/~carterjl/teaching/notes/15_MVC_Notes.pdf - Used to help understand and implement observer pattern (only used for contextual based knowledge and further understanding of observer pattern).